Have you heard about Tradewinds Voyages?

 4. The Spa

 I can not wait to see how the Spa ‘works’ aboard a square rigged ship!
 I have to say the photographs look fabulous!
-Given it will be our first holiday at sea in over a year, I am rather tempted to treat myself to some sort of relaxing treatments after the stress and distress of the last year.
+Given it will be only our second holiday at sea in over a year, I am rather tempted to treat myself to some sort of relaxing treatments after the stress and distress of the last year.

 Tradewind Voyages explain how guests can unwind in the on board spa, giving you the choice to luxuriate in a Sauna, a Hamman, a Snow Room and a Jacuzzi!